wyomingw4w/wyomingw4w.org/_pages/providers.md

 of your intent to receive an abortion and provide consent.
 Parental consent is currently required in Wyoming, Colorado, Montana, and Utah.
-To find out more about the specific requirements of the state where you will have the abortion and judicial bypass options, contact the clinic where you plan to get your abortion.
+To find out more about the specific requirements of the state where you will have the abortion and that state's judicial bypass options, contact the clinic where you plan to get your abortion.

 ## Providers